Geoff Chappell - Software Analyst

 When string instructions such as movsb are repeated because of a rep prefix, each iteration is ordinarily interruptible.
-As Intel says (for rep in the Intel 64 and IA-32 Architectures Software Developer’s Manual Volume 2B: Instruction Set Reference M-U), this “allows long string operations to proceed without affecting the interrupt response time of the system.”
+As Intel says (for rep in Volume 2: Instruction Set Reference of the Intel® 64 and IA-32 Architectures Software Developer’s Manual), this “allows long string operations to proceed without affecting the interrupt response time of the system.”
 That repeated instructions are interruptible applies also to the Debug exception, such as raised by the processor at the end of executing an instruction for which the TF bit is set in the eflags when the instruction started.
-Programmers may have noticed this in assembly-language debugging: rep movsb may take many keystrokes to trace through.
+Programmers may have noticed this in assembly-language debugging: rep movsb may take many keystrokes to trace through!

-Though the appearance of tracing through rep movsb without interruption might be welcome in practice when debugging, and Microsoft’s WDEB386 for the Windows that ran on DOS did give this effect by setting an int 3 breakpoint where the instruction is calculated to end, missing the Debug exception on even one iteration when actually tracing through rep movsb certainly is a defect.
+Though the appearance of tracing through rep movsb without interruption might be welcome in practice when debugging—and Microsoft’s WDEB386 for the Windows that runs on DOS did give this effect by setting an int 3 breakpoint where the instruction is calculated to end—missing the Debug exception on even one iteration when actually tracing through rep movsb certainly is a defect.
 The kernel tests with 2 as the counter in ecx.
 The movsb should execute twice and ecx should count down to zero, having produced two Debug exceptions.
 The kernel has the first Debug exception escape from the rep. If ecx reaches zero, then the first of the expected Debug exceptions was missed and the kernel figures it is running on model 1 stepping 1.

 The coding of all six of the preceding tests for early steppings of the 80386 and 80486 was settled for Windows NT by mid-1992, if not before.
 The oldest pre-release version that has yet been obtained for inspection is 3.10.297.1, built on 28th June 1992.
 Its kernel does none of its own processor identification but instead learns from NTLDR.
 This loader’s processor identification is done before it is yet known that the 32-bit instruction set is available.
 After eliminating the 8086 and 80286, there is just the AC bit to distinguish the 80386 and 80486.
 This loader knows nothing of the ID bit or the cpuid instruction.
 It does, however, know the same six tests for steppings.
 Except that the code is 16-bit and executes in real mode, the main difference is just that it doesn’t try to form model and stepping numbers as if for a processor signature.
 Instead, the routines for each test return hexadecimal representations of the letter-and-stepping notation, i.e., 0xA0 through to 0xD1.
 This loader accepts the defective 32-bit multiplication without warning, but it rejects the other two early 80386 steppings and is very precise for its explanation: